The Softest Healthy Cake You’ll Want to Make Again and Again

 • 1 cup whole wheat flour

-• ½ cup oats (blended into powder)
+• ½ cup oats, blended into a fine powder

 • 2 eggs